Alix1713/travelweather/README.md

 ## Acknowledgments

-I would like to thank my class TA for finding the { missing when I was troubleshooting deployemnt issues.
+I would like to thank my class TA for finding the { missing when I was troubleshooting deployment issues.